laumagg/laumagg.github.io/about.markdown

 permalink: /
 ---

-# Hi, I'm Laura, a developer
+# Hi, I'm Laura, a software developer
 ## with a passion for digital hybrid realities

-I'm still working on this beauty.
-But it will be ready soon, so stay tuned!
+_*be advised, this website is, like myself, always under development_